19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Standard Schnauzer

-He is also a stubborn and strong-willed dog so it is essential to start training him since he is a puppy.
+He is stubborn and strong-willed too, so start training while he is still a puppy.

 The Standard Schnauzer is not an outdoor dog.
-He is a guard dog who needs to be close to his family and can live quite happily as an apartment dog.
+He is a guardian who wants to be near his family, and he lives quite happily in an apartment.

 17. Welsh Springer Spaniel